PKU-Alignment/align-anything/README.md

 - **`Coming Soon`** ⚡️⚡️⚡️ We plan to separate the evaluation component from align-anything and establish eval-anything as a dedicated repository for large-scale evaluation of any-to-any models.
 Meanwhile, align-anything will remain focused on the post-training alignment of any-to-any models.

+- **[2025.03.31]** 🚀🚀🚀 We support wrapping the `actor` model with [vLLM engine](https://github.com/vllm-project/vllm) for sequence generation in `text-to-text ppo` training.
+It greatly accelerates the ppo training process.
+Our results show that with vLLM engine, it only takes 22 minutes to finish ppo, while the baseline case needs ~150 minutes.

+    > 😊 Our implementation is encouraged by [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF), which is a great project for RLHF training.

 - **[2025.03.27]** 📜📜📜 We release the tutorial on DPO training for `text-to-text` models.
 Check out the [cookbook_en](./cookbooks/en/text_to_text_dpo.ipynb) (for English) and [cookbook_zh](./cookbooks/zh/text_to_text_dpo.ipynb) (for Chinese).

 - **[2025.03.15]** 📜📜📜 We release the tutorial for extending modality from `text-to-text` to `text-image-to-text` models.
 Check out the [cookbook_en](./cookbooks/en/modality_scaling.ipynb) (for English) and [cookbook_zh](./cookbooks/zh/modality_scaling.ipynb) (for Chinese).